 The city of nizams and Urdu sophistication, Hyderabad has been the commercial centre of the Indian land for centuries now.
-The city is as famous its indigenous goods and pearls as it is for the lip-smacking and aromatic biryani.
+The city is as famous as its indigenous goods and pearls. as It is for the lip-smacking and aromatic biryani.

 10 Must Visit Cheap Shopping Places In Hyderabad